Angry Kids: Dealing with Explosive Behavior

-Children love to draw, color, and use the crayons as an escape from talking in times of stress and anxiety.
+Children love to draw, color and use crayons as an escape from talking in times of stress and anxiety.
 Looking busy diminishes conversation and diverts attention.
-Use art to teach young clients to name, identify, and recognize their emotions, and their associated bodily sensations.
-Ask the child to choose a color to represent each emotion, and then color in the part of the body where they experience that feeling.
+Use art to teach young clients to name, identify, and recognize their emotions and their associated bodily sensations.
+Ask the child to choose a color to represent each emotion and then color in the part of the body where they experience that feeling.
 For example, children might color fists red to represent anger.
 Happiness might be a yellow glow.

 Why I’m Grateful

-Positive psychology has long recognized the frequent practice of gratitude as a technique to help boost happiness and wellbeing.
+Positive psychology has long recognized the frequent practice of gratitude as a technique to help boost happiness and well-being.
 This gratitude worksheet is intended to kick off a quick and fun gratitude session using simple sentence completion that’s appropriate for all ages.
-We suggest using this worksheet as a group icebreaker, or as a prompt for further discussion.
-Be sure to discuss the benefits of practicing daily gratitudes!
+We suggest using this worksheet as a group icebreaker or as a prompt for further discussion.
+Be sure to discuss the benefits of practicing daily gratitude!